alihoseiny/ngx-persian/README.md

 We provided a class named `JDate`.
 This class implemented [javascript native `Date`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date).
 So you have access to all the methods and behaviours of that object, now in Jalali.

-Also you can use objects of `JDate` everywhere accepts javascript native `Date` object.
+Also, you can use objects of `JDate` everywhere accepts javascript native `Date` object.

 That means you can use all libraries, services and ... those are working with javascript `Date` object, with Jalali date. without any need for changing things or writing them for Jalali date from scratch.

+The `JDate` object is timezone aware.
+By default, it calculates all dates in the "Asia/Tehran" timezone.
+But you can pass any valid timezone name as the last parameter of the constructor.

-This is the end of bad days for Iranian developers.🍷🍷🍷
+This is the end of bad days for Iranian developers.

 ### How to add JDate to your project?
 For using `JDate`, you only need to import it in the file you are working on it: